 Properly prepared, cauliflower rice is chewy, nutty, and deliciously addictive.
 For best flavor and texture, make the rice from scratch using a fresh head of cauliflower.
 Cauliflower happily absorbs seasonings, so be generous – jalapeno, garlic, tomato paste, lime juice, and cilantro are each prominent but balanced in our Mexican cauliflower rice.
 This dish is both easy and flexible, make in one skillet, and ready in under 30 minutes.

-- This recipe moves pretty quickly, so get your mis en place (aka “prep”) in order before you start.
+Before you start!
+This recipe moves pretty quickly, so get your mis en place (aka “prep”) in order before you start – chop the onions and cilantro, mince the garlic and jalapeños, prep the spices, and have your fresh limes ready.

-- Heat oil in a 12″ non-stick skillet over medium high heat.
-Add the onion and sautee until soft and starting to brown around the edges.
-Then add the minced garlic and jalapeno and sautee until very fragrant.
+- Heat olive oil in a large, 12″ skillet then add the onions; saute, stirring occassionally, until the onions are soft and starting to brown around the edges.

 - Add the tomato paste, cumin, paprika, and salt.
 Work the tomato paste and spices into the vegetables until evenly distributed.